muhammed-shaheer-keerirakath/ws-rpc-handler/README.md

 > "0xbb0ecff80c39d75faac664a6dff7c43a"
 > ```

-#### 1. zond_unsubscribe
+#### 2. zond_unsubscribe

 A method that unsubscribes from a specific Ethereum event, using the subscription ID provided by eth_subscribe.
+A boolean value indicating whether the unsubscription was successful will be returned.

 - ##### Request